ECbball333/sdwan-lab-eve-ng/notes/phase-0.5-root-ca.md

  no shutdown

 interface g0/1
- ip address dhcp   !
-Used for external terminal (Putty) no shutdown
+ ip address dhcp   #Used for external terminal (Putty) no shutdown

 ip http server